 A warning will come up when you try to execute SnowConvert and the output folder is not empty.
 This will not come up when you attempt to write an input/output folder name, but rather when you click "Start Conversion".
 The warning looks like this:

-You can click the cancel button and select another folder or proceed with the risk of potentially overwrite certain files.
+You can click the cancel button and select another folder or proceed with the risk of potentially overwriting certain files.
 If the output of SnowConvert is writing a filename that is already in the output folder, the file that is already there will be overwritten.

-In the conversion process you are going to see if a state has an error, in case some state is valid the next button is going to be available.
+In the conversion process, you are going to see if a state has an error, in case some state is valid the next button is going to be available.

 When you try to see the report summary and it has errors you are going to see an incomplete conversion page and a button to open the log folder containing the reports.

 If the system crashes, you are going to see the "Something went wrong" message.
-In this message, you will be given the option to send an email to Mobilize.Net of this error report in order for the SnowConvert team to improve the tool.
+In this message, you will be given the option to send an email to Mobilize.Net with this error report in order for the SnowConvert team to improve the tool.